turbot/flowpipe-sdk-go/docs/PerrErrorModel.md

 ### NewPerrErrorModel

-`func NewPerrErrorModel(instance string, status int32, title string, type_ string, ) *PerrErrorModel`
+`func NewPerrErrorModel(detail string, instance string, status int32, title string, type_ string, ) *PerrErrorModel`

 NewPerrErrorModel instantiates a new PerrErrorModel object This constructor will assign default values to properties that have it defined,